Max Planck PhDnet Statutes

 The Spokesperson represents and manages the PhDnet and heads the Steering Group.
 The Spokesperson is responsible for communication within the network as well as with external parties, in particular relations with the President and other official organs of the MPS.
 The Spokesperson shall report on the work of the Steering Group in front of the General Assembly during the following General Meeting, near the end of the term.

-The Spokesperson deputizes a member of the Steering Group as Deputy Spokesperson to take on the responsibilities of the Spokesperson when the Spokesperson is temporarily unable to act.
-The Spokesperson appoints the Deputy within eight weeks after the General Meeting, and the Deputy’s name is noted in the minutes of the General Meeting.
-In case the Spokesperson is unable to complete the term of office, the Deputy Spokesperson becomes the new Spokesperson and deputizes a new member as Deputy Spokesperson.
-The Steering Group then selects a new member as defined below.
+The Deputy Spokesperson takes on the responsibilities of the Spokesperson when the Spokesperson is temporarily unable to act.
+In case the Spokesperson is unable to complete the term of office, the Deputy Spokesperson becomes the new Spokesperson and a new Deputy Spokesperson has to be selected as defined in §5.4.

 The three Section Representatives represent the diverse scientific disciplines of MPS-PhDs in the respective MPS sections: Biology and Medicine (BM); Chemistry, Physics and Technology (CPT); and Humanities (HUM).
 The Section Representatives are the primary points of contact in the Steering Group for PhD Representatives at their constituent institutes and should thus maintain contact with those Representatives.